-Maureen Petrosky, a sommelier with twin toddlers, agreed to take the cookbook, Food Adventures, for a test-drive.
+Maureen Petrosky, a sommelier with twin toddlers, agreed to take the cookbook,

 She says she found a lot to like: The chapters start with purees and broths and continue with making the most of that window of opportunity when little ones are grabbing at your food anyway - when they want to feel included in the family meal.